Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-one-on-one-interactive-video-meeting-web-tool-using-agora.md

 });
 ```

-Based on the active class for either the audio or the video, we will call the respective start or stop functions.
+We will call the respective start or stop functions based on the active class for either the audio or the video.

 ## Making Sure It’s a One-on-One Call

 Since we want to make sure that the call is one-on-one and that no other people can join our channel, let’s add some checks using Agora RTC.

-Once a person joins this channel, we will check the number of users the client has.
-If this number is greater than 1, it should be invalid and the user trying should be removed.
+Once a person joins this channel, we will check the client's number of users.
+If this number is greater than 1, it should be invalid, and the user trying should be removed.

 Let’s modify the user-published callback: